zaphosting/docs/docs/fivem-change-servericon.md

 ---
 id: fivem-change-servericon
 title: "FiveM:  Change icon for server list"
-description: Information on how to change the server icon for FiveM servers from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to change the server icon for FiveM servers from ZAP-Hosting
 sidebar_label: Change server icon
 services:
   - gameserver-fivem